Pravargav/DSA_Note/Graph_Rest_algorithms_Apna.md

                 if (newDist < dist[v]) {
                     dist[v] = newDist;
-                    //we only add relaxed nodes in priority queue pq.add(new Pair(v, dist[v]));
+                    //we only add relaxed nodes in priority queue
+                    //unlike bfs which only adds unvisited nodes
+                    //bfs uses queue but dijikstras use priority queue pq.add(new Pair(v, dist[v]));
                 }
             }